gooofy/zerovox/README.md

 Credits
 =======

-Originally based on Efficientspeech by Rowel Atienza
+The training setup is originally based on Efficientspeech by Rowel Atienza

 https://github.com/roatienza/efficientspeech